giriarteS/BSPM794/Quality trimming.rst

    mkdir ../fastqc
    fastqc s1_* s2_* ../fastqc

-Go check it out on your local computer
+Go check it out on your computer.
+Open up a new terminal window using the buttons command-t

 ::